PrashamTrivedi/AWS_C002_Notes/vpc.md

     - One Internet Gateway can be attached to 0 or 1 VPC.
 - Gateways traffic betwen VPC and Internet or AWS public zone like (S3, SNS, SQS etc...)
 - Managed by AWS
+- Private Addresses can communicate with internet using NAT (Network Address Translation)
+- When something (Like EC2 instance) has public IPV4, that entity does not "have" a public IPV4.
+An entry of that entity's private IPV4 is mapped in Internet Gateway with a public IPV4 address.